Plank theorems and their applications: a survey: Applications in analysis

 \subsubsection{Applications and extensions of Nazarov's result}

 The coefficient problem is intimately related to applied problems via the Fourier transform, and so Nazarov's result has recently attracted attention in signal processing and electrical engineering.
 For instance, an important mathematical problem in computational imaging is to develop optimal coded apertures.
 In \cite{ajjanagadde2019near}, their fundamental limits were characterized using \cref{naz}, and a greedy algorithm that relies on the proof of this theorem was proposed.
 Also see \cite{signaldesign} for a discussion of various problems in signal processing where \cref{naz} might come in handy.
-In particular, observe that \cref{naz} does not require orthogonality of the unit functions, but only asks for a $\ell_2$ estimate, hence it can be used in problems regarding frames and bases in more generality.
+In particular, observe that \cref{naz} does not require orthogonality of the unit functionals, but only asks for an $\ell_2$ estimate, hence it can be used in problems regarding frames and bases in more generality.

 Both the results of de Leeuw, Kahane, and Katznelson, and Nazarov, give insight on the spectral structure of large sets in additive combinatorics, as observed for example in works of Green \cite{bg}.
-Here, for a function $f:\Z/N\Z\to \C$ and $r\in \Z/N\Z$, the Fourier transform of $f$ at $r$ is defined as
+Here, for a function $f:\Z/N\Z\to \C$ and $r\in \Z/N\Z$, the \textit{Fourier transform} of $f$ at $r$ is defined as

 where $e(x)=\exp(2\pi ix)$.
-As mentioned by Green, this result implies that the only information we can obtain on the large spectrum of a large subset of $\Z/N\Z$ comes from Parseval's theorem (via Chang's theorem, see \cite{bg}).
+As mentioned by Green, the result of Nazarov implies that the only information we can obtain on the large spectrum of a large subset of $\Z/N\Z$ comes from Parseval's theorem (via Chang's theorem, see \cite{bg} for more details and the following result).